30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 18) Offer a Flexible Work Environment

 As businesses start to open back up, more and more are testing the idea of a hybrid working model that allows staff to work both from home and in the office.
-Offering a flexible work environment is a great way to show your appreciation by understanding the importance of work-life balance.
+Offering a flexible work environment is a great way to show appreciation by understanding the importance of work-life balance.

 19) Introduce a Mentoring Program